 TERM:

-TERM OF THIS CONTRACT: The contract will have an initial term commencing upon October 1, 2026” and ending on September 30, 2031.
+TERM OF THIS CONTRACT: The contract will have an initial term commencing upon October 1, 2026 and ending on September 30, 2031.
 In no event will the maximum total term of the contract, including the initial term, any renewal terms, and any extensions, exceed ten (10) years.
 Vendor shall not commence billable work in furtherance of the contract prior to final execution of the contract except when permitted pursuant to 30 ILCS 500/20-80.

 RENEWAL: Subject to the maximum total term identified above, the State has the option to renew for the following term(s):